ELPhanNYC/lamp/README.md

-# lamp
+# LAMP Social

-LAMP is a simple social media platform created with the LAMP stack with the purpose of learning the LAMP stack.
+LAMP Social is a simple social media platform created with the LAMP stack with the purpose of learning the LAMP stack.